 Not a pretty picture at all.

-Three of the most important things you can do to prevent the fallout from fatigue are getting enough sleep, eating healthy meals and taking regular breaks.
+Three of the most important things you can do to prevent fallout from fatigue are getting enough sleep, eating healthy meals and taking regular breaks.

 - Getting enough sleep is crucial for your body and mind to get the rest they need after a demanding day at work.
 Make sure you get sufficient sleep.